stephengold/jme3-utilities/README.md

-# jme3-utilities project
+# Jme3-utilities Project

-The jme3-utilities project contains Java packages and asset packs, developed for sgold's jMonkeyEngine games, which might prove useful in similar projects.
-It consists of 9 sub-projects:
+The Jme3-utilities Project contains Java packages and assets, developed for sgold's jMonkeyEngine projects, which might prove useful in similar projects.
+It consists of 10 sub-projects:
  1. heart: the "jme3-utilities-heart" library of core classes
  2. SkyControl: the "SkyControl" library for sky simulation
- 3. tests: demos, examples, and test code
+ 3. tests: demos, examples, and test software
  4. textures: generate textures used by SkyControl
  5. moon-ccbysa: an asset pack to enhance SkyControl
  6. debug: the "jme3-utilities-debug" library of debugging aids
  7. ui: the "jme3-utilities-ui" library for building user interfaces
  8. nifty: the "jme3-utilities-nifty: a library for building NiftyGUI user interfaces
+ 9. wes: the "Wes" library for animation editing and retargeting
- 9. x: the "jme3-utilities-x" library of experimental classes
+ 10. x: the "jme3-utilities-x" library of experimental classes

 Summary of SkyControl features:
  + sun, moon, stars, horizon haze, and up to 6 cloud layers